 If you are traveling around Tasmania, check with authorities for more information before traveling to any destination, follow any official warnings and listen to local news reports to monitor the situation.
-Failure to comply with directives from government authorities will result in you not being covered by travel insurance.

-Hazardous surf conditions and gale force wind warnings have been issued from Queensland's Capricornia Coast (Seventeen Seventy) right down to Coffs Harbour, on the NSW mid north coast.
+Hazardous surf conditions and gale force wind warnings have been issued from Queensland's Capricornia Coast (Seventeen Seventy) right down to Coffs Harbour, on the NSW mid-north coast.
 Lifesavers have closed beaches along the coast and have been warned people not to enter the water.

 Those living on the Gold Coast, Sunshine Coast and in Brisbane, particularly those near waterways or coastal locations may experience localized flooding due to heavy rainfall and tides.
 Travelers should take care when driving on roads in affected locations and obey all road signage and traffic control in place.

 Check with authorities for more information before traveling to any destination, follow any official warnings and listen to local news reports to monitor the situation.
-Failure to comply with directives from government authorities will result in you not being covered by travel insurance.

-Townsville experienced widespread flooding due to a monsoonal weather system which has inundated the city with a year's worth of rainfall in a week.
+Townsville experienced widespread flooding due to a monsoonal weather system that has inundated the city with a year's worth of rainfall in a week.
 Many highways and roads in surrounding areas are still cut by flood waters.

 If you see flood waters as you are driving towards Townsville and surrounding regions, do not attempt to drive through.
 Obey all road closure signs.
 For more information, please visit the Townsville City Council Emergency Management Dashboard.

 Follow any official warnings and listen to local news reports to monitor the situation.
-Failure to comply with directives from government authorities will result in you not being covered by travel insurance.

 Category 3 Cyclone Owen is currently making its way southeast in the Gulf of Carpentaria towards Queensland from the Northern Territory.
 The Bureau of Meteorology reports that Owen will intensify to a category 4 when it makes landfall in Queensland, packing wind gusts of 140-175mph (225-279km/h).